Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Curvature Geometry of Cosmological Density Fields

 \subsection{Optimal Transport and Distance Between Distributions}

-The simplest distance between measures is the $L^p$ distance based on pointwise differences, but this does not reflect the viewpoint of mass rearrangement.
-For example, if a mass distribution is spatially translated, the $L^p$ distance takes a large value, whereas physically this is merely a translation and the structure is essentially identical.
+The simplest distance between measures is the $L^p$ distance based on pointwise differences, but this does not capture the viewpoint of mass rearrangement.
+For example, a spatial translation of a mass distribution produces a large $L^p$ distance even though the underlying structure is physically unchanged.

-A natural framework that resolves this problem is optimal transport.
-In optimal transport, the distance is defined as the minimal cost required to move one distribution into another.
-In Monge’s formulation, one considers a map $T$ satisfying
+A natural framework that resolves this issue is optimal transport.
+In optimal transport, the distance between two distributions is defined by the minimal cost required to transport one measure into the other.
+In Monge's formulation, one considers a map $T$ satisfying

 and minimizes